jackyzha0/quartz/content/notes/05-feature-description-and-matching.md

 - Rotation invariance by estimating feature orientation
 - Window is oriented to the dominant image gradient

+> [!INFO] not just direct comparision, compared on multiple, permutations

+> [!QUESTION] how is this different from doing different perumtations of grayscale vlues

+> [!INFO]

 SIFT FEATURE DETECTION/DESCRIPTION
 - Detect blob features and determine their scale
 - Compute a Histogram of Gradients around the blob
 - Peak(s) in the Histogram determine the orientation
 - A square region is used to compute the descriptor
 - Square’s size from the blob size; orientation from HoG peaks